 Then, after getting ring terminals and tools, you have to connect the terminal connected with the particular drop line.
 In the first connection, you should cut out copper wire at least 4 to 5 inches and twist this wire together.
 Then connect it to the ring terminal.
 By using a crimper tool, squeeze it and make sure it is tight enough.

-Next, dig tiny holes on the drop line, turn the pipe and screw the terminal connection using a screwdriver or a drill.
+Next, dig tiny holes in the drop line, turn the pipe, and screw the terminal connection using a screwdriver or a drill.
 Generally, a screwdriver is better for screwing because it is easy to hold with a hand.
 There is no need to screw the other side of the terminal connected wire because you will need to connect it to the other connection.

 Then take your copper wire to the next point, till the last connection.
-After it, you have run the copper wire.
-Look at where the straight pipe starts, wrap the wire tightly and then go to the next junction.
+After that, you have to run the copper wire.
+Look at where the straight pipe starts, wrap the wire tightly, and then go to the next junction.
 After completing the wrapping, you need to place pieces of tape on the wire.

 How to Check the Continuity of the Grounding System?